 Stated at cost using the last purchase cost method (balance sheet amounts are determined based on the method of writing down book value in accordance with decreased profitability of assets).

 - (2) Depreciation and amortization methods for significant depreciable and amortizable assets - i) Property, plant and equipment

-Depreciated mainly using the declining-balance method.
+Depreciated using the straight-line method.

 The estimated useful lives of major items are as follows: